 Practice saying what you need to say in a polite but clear way.
 Don’t let other people push you over, and don’t be afraid to say what needs to be said—as long as it’s polite and reasonable.
 If you have trouble doing this, try practicing with someone you trust like a friend or relative.

 Don’t forget to breathe, especially since breath can help regulate your feelings and reactions.
 If you feel yourself getting panicky about a specific interaction, drop your thoughts and assumptions on how it will turn out and focus on the sound of your breath.
-Once you’re centered, you’ll be ready to interact with a higher degree of confidence.
+Once you’re centered, you’ll be ready to interact with a higher degree and communicate with confidence

 Liked this article?
 Share it to say “thanks!”
 Your support is much appreciated!